YukunJ/Chat-System/README.md

 For more detailed description, please see project documentation & design instructions

 Also for video presentation, please check: https://www.youtube.com/watch?v=nOf_oYMmmk0&feature=youtu.be

+Feel free to email me at jy2363@nyu.edu for any more information